 1. Accreditation

 Accreditation is the process whereby an association or agency recognizes an institution as having met certain qualifications or standards.
-In NASAD, the process focuses on two principal concerns - educational quality and institutional probity.
+In NASAD, the process focuses upon two principal concerns - educational quality and institutional probity.

 2. Consultation